-rhymes, counting or other aids) number bonds up to 5 (including subtraction facts) and some number bonds to 10, including double facts.
-Automatically recall (without reference to role playing characters in narratives and stories.
+- Have a deep understanding of number to 10, including the composition of each number. - Subitise (recognise quantities without counting) up to 5. - rhymes, counting or other aids) number bonds up to 5 (including subtraction facts) and some number bonds to 10, including double facts.
+Automatically recall (without reference to dancing, hopping, skipping and climbing.